SPECIAL SET HEARINGS TIMES AND DATES WILL BE ADDED ON MONDAY,

 All special set hearings are set by court order.
 See our Divisional Forms and Orders for our sample order on special set hearings.

-Parties may send pertinent court documents, the ORIGINAL memorandum of law and a courtesy copy to the Court seven (7) days prior to hearing along with a cover letter with the case number, style of the case and date of hearing.
+Parties must send by U.S. MAIL pertinent court documents, the memorandum of law and a courtesy copy to the Court at least seven (7) days prior to hearing along with a cover letter with the case number, style of the case and date of hearing.
+In the event all pertinent Court documents are not received timely the Court reserves the right to have parties reschedule the hearing.

 All Motions to Dismiss to be heard must include the copy of the complaint and/or the amended complaint that they are referring to.